Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Defining

 Observations $o \in \mathit{Option}(\mathit{Obs})$ represent the information that can potentially be gained by an attacker via side channels.
-We use a standard model for sequential attackers, which observe any accessed memory addresses ($\oload{a}$ and $\ostore{a}$ resp. for read and write operations at address $a$) as well as the control flow of a program ($\obranch{b}$ for a branch whose condition evaluates to $b$ and $\ocall{l}$ for a call to label $l$).
+We use a standard\jb{Is this still standard?}\ch{Why not?} model for sequential attackers, which observe any accessed memory addresses ($\oload{a}$ and $\ostore{a}$ resp. for read and write operations at address $a$), the control flow of a program ($\obranch{b}$ for a branch whose condition evaluates to $b$ and $\ocall{l}$ for a call to label $l$), as well as the operands of the division instruction ($\odiv{n_1}{n_2}$).
 For steps that do not produce an observation, we write $\bullet$.
 Expression evaluation does not produce observable events, since as mentioned above we assume the conditional expression $\ccond{\mathit{b}}{e_1}{e_2}$ is internally implemented using branchless and unpredicted logic (such as conditional moves~\cite{Carruth18}).

 Multi-step execution is the reflexive and transitive closure of the step relation, written $\seqmulti{\Obss}$, where $\Obss \in \mathit{List}(\mathit{Obs})$ is a trace of events.
 Silent steps leave no mark in the trace, in other words, $\Obss$ contains only observations that are not $\bullet$.